fortunejs/fortune-micro-api/README.md

 The `options` object is as follows:

-- `inflectPath`: pluralize the record type name in the URI.
+- `inflectPath`: pluralize and dasherize the record type name in the URI.
+Default: `true`.
+- `inflectType`: convert record type name to *PascalCase* in the payload.
 Default: `true`.
 - `maxLimit`: maximum number of records to show per page.
 Default: `1000`.
 - `includeLimit`: maximum depth of fields per include.
 Default: `3`.
 - `bufferEncoding`: which encoding type to use for input buffer fields.
 Default: `base64`.